nejasmicz/linux-insides/Theory/Paging.md

 * `cr3` register stores the address of the 4 top-level paging structure.
 * `47:39` bits of the given linear address stores an index into the paging structure level-4, `38:30` bits stores index into the paging structure level-3, `29:21` bits stores an index into the paging structure level-2, `20:12` bits stores an index into the paging structure level-1 and `11:0` bits provide the byte offset into the physical page.

-schematically, we can imagine it like this:
+Schematically, we can imagine it like this:

 ![4-level paging](http://oi58.tinypic.com/207mb0x.jpg)